anisghaoui/humolire/README.md

+# Citation
+This dataset and software is related to a publication in a journal which is currently being under review. (we will be back asap)

 # Introduction
 This program runs on python3.8+.
 It is recommanded to use PyCharm.
 (it can easily be turned into older version by editing every `print(f"{variable=})"` call)